pfirsich/cpp-ecs/README.md

 ## Problems / ToDo
 I will recap the ones I listed above:

-* Deduce components from tick function type (maybe)
+* Deduce components from tick function type
 * Encode in the types whether systems create/destroy entities and whether systems consider entity interactions instead of passing two bools to `World::tickSystem`
 * Make a proof of concept of the event system as components/systems.